 Gains and losses in equity investments at FVTPL are included as "Net changes in fair value of financial instruments at fair value through profit or loss" in the statement of profit or loss.
-Dividends and distributions received from financial assets measured FVTPL are recognised as other income in profit or loss when the right to receive payment is established.
+Dividends and distributions received from financial assets measured FVTPL are recognised as "Net changes in fair value of financial instruments at fair value through profit or loss" in profit or loss when the right to receive payment is established.
+Where a portion of the distribution represent a return of capital rather than income, it is accounted for as a reduction in the carrying amount of the financial asset, and not recognized in profit or loss.